+Actual sampling time will be used for the derivation of PK parameters.
 If a PK parameter cannot be derived from a patient's concentration data, the parameter will be coded as NC (ie, not calculated).
-NC values will not be generated beyond the day that a patient discontinues the associated study drug.
+NC values will not be generated beyond the day that a patient discontinues.

 In summary tables, statistics will be calculated by setting NC values to missing.
-Statistics will not be presented for a particular treatment if fewer than 4 (n < 4) concentration values are available.
+Statistics will not be presented for a particular treatment if less than 3 evaluable measurements are available.
 For statistical analyses (ie, analysis of variance), PK parameters coded as NC will also be set to missing.

-If an individual patient has a known biased estimate of a PK parameter (due for example to a deviation from the assigned dose level) in a given cycle, this will be footnoted in summary tables and will not be included in the calculation of summary statistics or statistical analyses for this cycle.
+If an individual patient has a known biased estimate of a PK parameter (due for example to a deviation from the assigned dose level), this will be footnoted in summary tables or flagged in the listings and will not be included in the calculation of summary statistics or statistical analyses.